 Impact at the University of Maryland:

-- The University of Maryland College Park will continue to follow the procurement requirement of OMB Circular A-110 and will utilize the grace period allowed in the Uniform Guidance.
-The procurement standards in the Uniform Guidance become effective at the University on July 1, 2017.
+- The University of Maryland College Park will continue to follow the procurement requirement of OMB Circular A-110 and will utilize the grace period allowed in the Uniform Guidance and as extended by the Office of Management and Budget technical corrections.
+The procurement standards in the Uniform Guidance become effective at the University on July 1, 2018.

 Contact your ORA contract administrator for technical questions or SPAC for financial matters.